wawesomeNOGUI/MathMusings/README.md

 ${\displaystyle \arccos{ \frac{\mathbf {a} \cdot \mathbf {b}}{\|\mathbf {a} \|\ \|\mathbf {b}\|} } = \theta}$

 # Courses
 All of calculus is very good algebra practice.
 This means through these courses you get very good at manipulating equations to solve for certain variables, transforming complex equations into a simpler equivalent form, and noticing patterns to quickly solve equations e.g. factoring, completing the square.

+Calculus is also very good at teaching you how to think about and visualize curves.
+Calculus is a drawing class.
+You can draw defined curves or solve an unknown variable to draw curves such as in calculating the derivative to splice curves together smoothly.

 - **Calculus I:** Thinking about continuous numbers (limits) and demonstrating how to solve limits.
 Properties of curves like slope and area (derivatives and integrals) and tricks to solve for these properties: power rule, chain rule, u substitution.
 Algebra and trigonometry practice.

 - **Calculus II:** More solving derivatives and integrals.
 Integral puzzle solving: partial fractions, trig sub, integration by parts.
 Applications of integrals: arc length, volume and surface area of rotation.
 Thinking about infinite series (addition of terms), how to solve for convergence or divergence.
 Approximating other functions by addition of polynomials: taylor series.
 Parametric curves with calculus concepts (derivative, integrals).